truenas/middleware/docs/userguide/index.rst

 *   Time Machine: checkbox is checked

-#.
-Services → AFP has been configured as follows:
+#.  :menuselection:`Services --> AFP` has been configured as follows:

 *   Guest Access: checkbox is unchecked

 #.
-The AFP service has been started in Services → Control Services.
+The AFP service has been started in :menuselection:`Services --> Control Services`.

-To configure Time Machine on the Mac OS X client, go to System Preferences → Time Machine which will open the screen shown in Figure 10.1d.
-Click ON and a pop-up menu should show the FreeNAS® system as a backup option.
-In our example, it is listed as *backup_user1 on "freenas"*.
+To configure Time Machine on the Mac OS X client, go to :menuselection:`System Preferences --> Time Machine` which will open the screen shown in Figure 10.1d.
+Click "ON" and a pop-up menu should show the FreeNAS® system as a backup option.
+In our example, it is listed as *backup_user1 on
+"freenas"*.
 Highlight the entry representing the FreeNAS® system and click the "Use Backup Disk" button.
 A connection bar will open and will prompt for the user account's password--in this example, the password for the *user1* account.

 Time Machine will create a full backup after waiting two minutes.
 It will then create a one hour incremental backup for the next 24 hours, and then one backup each day, each week and each month.